 Many companies are hiring in-house UX teams to assist in the development process.
 That’s great news for your users, but it could be a challenge for you.
 As a Product Manager, how do you leverage this new skill set and how do you integrate it into your finely-tuned Agile development machine?
 This post series will give you a game plan to overcome this common challenge.
 Part 1 focuses on the people-oriented challenges, while Part 2 focuses on the process-oriented challenges.

-Each company is different, so the process and challenges for integrating a UX team into an Agile development team is unique.
-In this post I focus on the people-oriented challenges, which often times arise from designers and developers being completely different.
+Each company is different, so the process and challenges for integrating a UX team into an Agile development team are unique.
+In this post, I focus on the people-oriented challenges, which oftentimes arise from designers and developers being completely different.
 They have different backgrounds, different motivations, and usually different personality types.
 Creating a cohesive team will depend on your ability to align these very different characters under a single vision and goal.
 Sounds difficult?
-We’ll, it’s not easy, but it’s not rocket science.
-It just takes work, discipline and following these tips.
+Well, it’s not easy, but it’s not rocket science.
+It just takes work, discipline, and following these tips.

 Get to know your team

 The first step towards creating a cohesive team is getting your team to trust you.
 In leadership, trust is the best tool you have, and only if people trust you will they be willing to follow you.
 Let me say it again.
 Trust is the most important tool you have.
 It trumps everything, even formal authority.
 Now, with that out of the way, let’s talk about how you build trust.

 The easiest path to trust is getting to know your team.
 I mean, really getting to know them, at a personal level.
 The book How to make friends and influence people by Dale Carnegie is a masterpiece in this topic.
 If you are a manager of any sort, you can’t afford to skip it.
 Now, getting to know people is a big undertaking.
 So take it slow and just chip away at it every day.
 As you make progress, I suggest focusing on these areas: